THIS photograph captured the moment a beach hut was floated to its new home via Christchurch harbour.

-The extraordinary picture, captured by former managing director of Bath Travel and keen amateur photographer Stephen Bath, shows the hut cruising across the water on its unconventional delivery route.
+Under the gaze of a rainbow, the image captured by former Bath Travel managing director Peter Bath on Sunday shows the hut cruising across the water on its unconventional delivery route.

-“It was an unbelievable sight – to see it majestically floating down the water,” he added.
+“It was an unbelievable sight – to see it majestically floating down the water,” he said.

 Peter Samson, who owns Ecological Developments, which built the hut, said his company has been making them for more than ten years and that they usually cost between £35,000 and £45,000.